 James Williams is a driveJohnson’s driving instructor who teaches in the Maidstone area and states that one of his biggest dislikes is drivers who do not indicate.
 He has experienced many different situations where a pupil has failed their practical test, not at their own fault, but because another driver has not indicated and the pupil has assumed their next steps.

 If you are running late, driving over the speed limit or too fast for the weather conditions will not resolve the problem.
 Stay within the speed limit and more importantly stay safe.
 You are already late so being careless and rushing just to save a couple of extra minutes is not worth the risk.

 Sometimes saying don’t panic is easier said than done, but when driving it is essential that you stay calm no matter the situation.
 Issues become worse when you panic, you stop thinking straight and make silly mistakes.
 Even if another driver annoys you or sounds their horn at you, don’t let it get to you.
 You are more than capable of resolving the issue; your driving test examiner wouldn’t have passed you if they didn’t have full trust in you.

 If something seems wrong with your vehicle or you can tell that something isn’t working as well as it should, get it seen to.
 Issues come in a chain effect if one small problem is left; it is more than likely to grow into a bigger issue.
 Getting your car seen to by a mechanic and fixed quickly will save you both time and money in the long run.

-Driving doesn’t have to be a stressful task, as long as you remember everything that you would have been taught in your driving instructor in Watford then driving can be enjoyable.
-You would have thought about the idea of finally gaining independence and having your own car for years, so make the most out of it when you finally gain your driving license!
+Driving doesn’t have to be a stressful task, as long as you remember everything that you would have been taught in your driving instructor then driving can be enjoyable.
+You would have thought about the idea of finally gaining independence and having your own car for years, so make the most out of it when you finally obtain your driving licence!